Andrew Knizner Preview, Player Props: Cardinals vs. Padres

 Padres Pitching Rankings

-- The nine strikeouts per nine innings put together by the Padres pitching staff ranks 11th in the league.

-- The Padres have the sixth-ranked team ERA among all league pitching staffs (3.91).
+- The Padres have a 3.89 team ERA that ranks sixth across all league pitching staffs.

-- The Padres surrender the eighth-fewest home runs in baseball (143 total, 1.1 per game).
+- Padres pitchers combine to allow 146 home runs (1.1 per game), the 10th-fewest in the league.

 © 2023 Data Skrive.
 All rights reserved.